M. Ward: Monsters of Folk

 Monsters of Folk is a project formed by Ward, Jim James of My Morning Jacket, and Conor Oberst and Mike Mogis of Bright Eyes.
 The four had been touring and playing together at various points throughout the 2000s and regularly talked of making an album together.
 The result, the eponymous Monsters of Folk, was released in September 2009.
 Monsters of Folk received "generally favorable reviews" with an aggregate score of 80 out of 100 on Metacritic.
 Prefixs Dave Clark said of the supergroup that "The players on Monsters of Folk complement each other extremely well.
 There is definitely something to be said for group chemistry.
 These songs don't always shine the way they could, but the album is a great effort."
 Monsters of Folk was a commercial success, peaking at No. 15 on Billboard's Top 200.

+Geckøs

+An impromptu performance at the wedding of a mutual friend lead to a long-distance collaboration under the name Geckøs with Howe Gelb of Giant Sand and McKowski of The Lost Brothers.
+The group released its first eponymous album in September 2025.

 Other artists

 M. Ward has produced all his solo work and every album by She & Him.
 In addition he has produced albums for Jenny Lewis, Mavis Staples and most recently Valerie June.

 He has performed on recordings by Brian Wilson, Kim Deal, Giant Sand, Cat Power, Neko Case, Beth Orton (with whom he co-wrote the title track to her album Comfort of Strangers), The Court & Spark, Bright Eyes (with whom he toured on the 2004 Vote for Change tour with R.E.M. and Bruce Springsteen), Jenny Lewis (whose debut solo album Rabbit Fur Coat he co-produced), and My Morning Jacket.

 In 2005, Ward was – along with Aaron Burtch, Jason Lytle and Jim Fairchild from Grandaddy, Scout Niblett, Marie Frank or Jeremy Gara – involved in Howe Gelb's project called Arizona Amp and Alternator, which had officially no band members but a lot of guest musicians (M. Ward's voice can be recognized on the track "Aaaa(3)").

 In 2006, he helped produce and contributed a song to the John Fahey tribute album I Am the Resurrection.
 He also appears on Norah Jones' album Not Too Late, performing backing vocals and guitar on "Sinkin' Soon", and toured as the opener and a member of her "Handsome Band" for the album in the spring of 2007.
 Also his cover of David Bowie's song "Let's Dance" is featured on the soundtrack of the 2007 New Zealand film Eagle vs Shark.
 Ward was previously a member of the band Rodriguez with Kyle Field of Little Wings and Mike Funk of Echodrone.
 Their album Swing Like a Metronome was released in 2000 and produced by Jason Lytle of Grandaddy.